Paradigm-MP/fivem-rust-gamemode/README.md

 Now you should be all set with your new localization!
 Please make a [PR](https://github.com/Paradigm-MP/fivem-rust-gamemode/pulls) so it can be included in the main repository.

+### Item Icons
+Since this is a Rust-inspired gamemode, we are using the icons from the Rust game.
+However, we will not be distributing these icons with these scripts because we do not have permission to do so.
+This means that if you run the gamemode right out of the box, you will be missing all item icons.

+You have two options to fix this:
+1. Download Rust and copy the necessary images from `Rust/Bundles/items` to `inventory/src/images/rust`. _Please do not copy them all, but instead only copy the those that are needed (see `inventory/src/js/contents/Images.js` for a list).
+You don't have to rename these images - the scripts use the default names from the Rust game.
+2. Create or find icons for each of the items used yourself (see `inventory/src/js/contents/Images.js` for a list of icons used).
+This is much more tedious, but you won't be using Rust's icons (and thus won't get in legal trouble!).
+If you end up creating custom icons that you would like to be included in this repository instead of the Rust icons, please let me know!
+It would be great to have icons included by default for easier setup.
+Recommended image size: 512x512.

+Also, if you know a contact at FacePunch, [please let us know](mailto:mp.paradigm@gmail.com)!
+We'd love to talk about getting permission to use the Rust icons in this fun gamemode.

 ### Inventory UI
 The inventory/crafting UI uses React, so you'll need to compile it using webpack first.